 - Determine the management information you want the system to provide

-- Determine KPIs that need to be tracked to get this info
+- Identify the KPIs that need to be tracked to get this info

-- The KPIs determine the fields that need to be populated in the application
+- Use these KPIs to determine which fields need to be populated in the application

-- Which subsequently determine the fields on the various grievance, engagement or other forms
+- Be consistent in using these fields on the various grievance, engagement, and other forms

 What does this look like in practice?

-The table below provides examples of how to link management information to KPIs to entries in the system :
+The table below provides examples to show how you can link management information to KPIs and to entries in the system :

-KPIs that need to be tracked to provide this management information
+KPIs to track to provide this management information

 |Geographical hot spots||No. of grievances by village||Village|